CDC shooter believed COVID vaccine made him suicidal, his father tells police

 A neighbor of White told The Atlanta Journal-Constitution that White spoke with her multiple times about his distrust of COVID-19 vaccines.

-Nancy Hoalst, who lives in same cul-de-sac as White’s family, said he seemed like a good guy” while doing yard work and walking dogs for neighbors, but would bring up vaccines even in unrelated conversations.
+Nancy Hoalst, who lives on the same street as White’s family, said he seemed like a "good guy” while doing yard work and walking dogs for neighbors, but he would bring up vaccines even in unrelated conversations.

 But Hoalst said she never believed White would be violent: “I had no idea he thought he would take it out on the CDC.”